seangloverinc/seangloverinc.github.io/index.md

 {{ site.description | xml_escape }}
 </h2>
 <p>
 Sean Glover is a professional Software Engineer based in Toronto, Canada.
-He's a Principal Software Engineer at <a href="http://www.lightbend.com">Lightbend</a>, the company that stewards the <a href="https://www.scala-lang.org/">Scala</a> programming language and <a href="https://akka.io/">Akka</a> Actor toolkit.
-Sean is a member of the <a href="https://akka.io/team/">Akka team</a>.
+He's a Principal Software engineer at <a href="https://www.hopper.com">Hopper</a>.
+Sean is a former member of the <a href="https://akka.io/team/">Akka team</a>.
 </p>
 <p>
 He specializes in Data Streaming and Distributed Systems using technologies such as Akka, Akka Streams, Scala, Go, Kafka, Spark, and Kubernetes.
 Sean has been invited to <a href="/talks/">speak</a> at a variety of Software Development and Big Data conferences around the world including Kafka Summit, O'Reilly Strata Conference, Reactive Conf, DataEngConf, and Scale By The Bay.
 He is an <a href="/opensource/">open source</a> maintainer and contributor currently specializing in <a href="https://akka.io/">Akka</a>, <a href="https://kafka.apache.org/">Apache Kafka</a>, and their ecosystems.